Hassan-Adelani-Luqman/JobConnect/README.md

 ## 🚀 Deployment

-The application is deployed using Manus deployment services:
+The application is deployed using:

 - **Backend Deployment** - Flask application with integrated frontend
 - **Database** - SQLite database with automatic initialization